Deep muscles of the back

 - Learn innervation and blood supply patterns of each muscle group.

-The deep (intrinsic) muscles of the back lie on each side of the vertebral column, deep to the thoracolumbar fascia, all the way from the skull to the pelvis.
+The deep (intrinsic) muscles of the back extend along the length of either side of the vertebral column, deep to the thoracolumbar fascia, all the way from the skull to the pelvis.
 Their main functions include maintaining the body posture as well as facilitating the movements of the vertebral column.

 - Superficial layer: Splenii muscles